slick/slick/src/sphinx/from-orm-to-slick.rst

 val chris: Person = PeopleFilter.byId(4234)
 val address: Address = chris.address

-Also already explained in the section about navigating the object graph, Slick does not allow navigation as if data was in memory, because that makes it non-obvious when database roundtrips happen and can easily lead to too many round-trips.
+Also already explained in the section about navigating the object graph, Slick does not allow navigation as if data was in memory, because that makes it non-obvious when database roundtrips happen and can easily lead to too many roundtrips.
 Slick is explicit about it.
 In Slick you would do this instead:

 val chrisQuery: Query[PersonTable,Person] = People.filter(_.id === 4234)
 val addressQuery: Query[AddressTable,Address] = chrisQuery.withAddress.map(_._2)